spacemeshos/go-spacemesh/docs/build.md

 ## Building

-Build `go-unruly` in project root folder in your current arch:
+Build `/go-spacemesh` in project root folder in your current arch:
 ```
 make
 ```